-- 5.9 One of the underlying principles of sustainable waste management is to make sure that waste is managed safely without risk to the environment or human health20 and balancing the possible impacts against the need for development is always a critical part of any planning decision.
-The Waste Core Strategy therefore has to ensure that development is focussed on the most appropriate locations in order to protect areas that are important for nature conservation, landscape, open space and cultural heritage, avoid harm to our natural resources, and maintain local amenity and quality of life. - 5.10 Significant constraints on future waste management development include the County's major sandstone aquifers which restrict possible disposal locations and the possible designation of a large area of central Nottinghamshire between Hucknall and Worksop as an internationally important Special Protection Area for birds.
-Air quality concerns from transport also mean that reducing the distance waste travels and encouraging alternative methods of transport, such as water or rail, has to be a priority.
-Pollution controls are imposed and regulated by the Environment Agency but planning decisions need to take account of concerns over possible emissions and/or impacts on amenity where this creates a potential land-use conflict.
-Ensuring the adequate provision of appropriate waste management facilities also has an important part to play in creating a safe and healthy environment for all.
+5.9 One of the underlying principles of sustainable waste management is to make sure that waste is managed safely without risk to the environment or human health and balancing the possible impacts against the need for development is always a critical part of any planning decision.
+The Waste Core Strategy therefore has to ensure that development is focussed on the most appropriate locations in order to protect areas that are important for nature conservation, landscape, open space and cultural heritage, avoid harm to our natural resources, and maintain local amenity and quality of life.